-I may not have lived in Southeast Asia all my life, but to me, this beautiful little region is home.
-The best memories from my childhood come from tubing down a river in Laos (yes, the one that was known for death by bar hopping/drugs) and playing with elephants in Chiang Mai, with some rock climbing in China thrown in there.
+I’ve lived off and on through Southeast Asia for a big chunk of my life.
+The best memories from my childhood come from tubing down a river in Laos (yes, the one that was known for death by bar-hopping/drugs) and playing with elephants (ethically!) in Chiang Mai, with some rock climbing in Souterhn China thrown in there.
 I moved to Singapore to finish high school and made more memories of Southeast Asia, from clubbing until sunrise with my classmates to climbing over 1000 vertical meters up Mt.
 Kinabalu.
 And finally, throughout my gap year, I had spent time bouncing around Southeast Asian countries, loving every single second of it.

 Southeast Asia definitely has a little part of me, making it impossible to not return.